 What’s the most fulfilling part?

-And lastly, describe your personal life.
-Do you have kids you love?
-Did you hike Mount Fuji?
+And lastly, they should describe their personal life.
 Expressing your passions and hobbies can help build connections with people you have never even met.
 For example, you probably still remember the picture of Will with his bike and surfboard.

 Here are some examples of my favorite employee bio videos.